 The Fulbright Program is the premier international educational exchange program in the world.
 It was established in the United States in 1946 by Senator J. William Fulbright of Arkansas.
 The Fulbright Foundation in Greece offers scholarships to Greek and American citizens – students, teachers, scholars, and artists – to pursue a wide variety of educational projects.
 The Foundation awards grants to Greek and US citizens to study, teach, lecture, or conduct research in the United States and Greece respectively.

-The Fulbright Foundation in Greece operates Educational Advising Centers in Athens and Thessaloniki, where experts offer free, comprehensive information on American institutions of higher learning.
-Visitors to the Centers can learn about all aspects of studying at an American university: fields of study, kinds of programs, admissions procedures.
+The Fulbright Foundation in Greece offers educational advising services via email, phone, Skype and occasional webinars providing free, comprehensive information on American institutions of higher learning.
+Group advising sessions are also offered once or twice a month at the Fulbright office in Athens.
+Advisees learn about all aspects of studying at an American university: fields of study, kinds of programs, admissions procedures.
 They may then apply to schools most suitable to their educational goals and needs, while enjoying greater chances for admission.

 To find out more about the Fulbright Foundation in Greece – scholarships and programs offered, grant information and eligibility requirements – please explore this website.